 I was looking for a post about deleting "that" from your work and found this.
 Even better!
 4 things to STOP DOING NOW to improve your writing.

 Because I looked this up: Backward vs backwards.
 Also Altogether vs all together.
+All right vs alright.
+A while vs awhile.
+Every day vs everyday.
 If it makes you question it - take a second & look it up!

 I always write very dialog heavy.
 I only do what my characters make me and apparently, they don't shut up, either.
 Be sure you find ways to "show" your readers things that are going on - not just "tell."
 Avoid the "As you know, Bob," in trying to catch them up on someone or something.

 Here's a helpful link with line edits vs. copy edits.
 These were just tips here.
 Again DO NOT by-pass professional edits!